 RECOMMENDATION FOR THE PRACTICE OF KITEWING

-Kitewing is an extreme sporting activity, made up of different disciplines and skill levels.
+Wingfoil is an extreme sporting activity, made up of different disciplines and skill levels.
 Like any extreme activity, there are risks inherent in the practice.
-You will find below the essential points to remember when using your ON Kiteboarding equipments.
+You will find below the essential points to remember when using your ON Kiteboarding equipment.

-• Injuries and accidents are part of the RISKS INHERENT in the practice of kitewing, and this implies the recognition of these risks by the practitioner.
+• Injuries and accidents are part of the RISKS INHERENT in the practice of wingfoil, and this implies the recognition of these risks by the practitioner.

 • Children must ALWAYS be under the supervision of a responsible adult. • It is strongly recommended that any beginner begin by taking lessons with a licensed professional.